Two minute read. Written by Yamini Bharadwaj, grade 9 student

 An Example of Colour Theory in Art

-The known or talked about by many people; famous Vincent Van Gogh was a devoted student of colour theory, as can be noticed in his masterpieces.
+The renowned Vincent Van Gogh was a devoted student of colour theory, as can be noticed in his masterpieces.
 Colour theory has been employed in his ‘Self Portrait’ as well.
 Van Gogh has predominantly used the hues blue and orange (also green and a sort of dark brownish purple on the face and hair.)
 Blue and orange, we know are complementary colours that he used often in his art.
 Since they are complementary, they cancel each other and produce a sort of balance.
 A ‘tranquil’ colour scheme has also been employed, famous in the works of the impressionist, Monet.
 A cool colour, blue has been tinted and juxtaposed with an orange hue.
 Would orange be the dominant colour, the painting might be far less serene since it has been used largely as a hue – no tint has subdued its energy.
 Instead of using black for harsh shadows in the hair, Van Gogh has used a deep purple-brown shade closely placed with a tinted green, which too complement one another.
 Thus, nothing in the painting is luridly striking.
 The composition is harmonious.

 Colour theory is a useful tool known to marketers and companies everywhere.
 It is used recurrently in our day to day lives.
 Not only can it help us make pleasing and conscious artistic decisions, it can also help us understand the message its user wants to convey to viewers.